 May 27, 2017

-I walked on and came upon a freshly cultivated and fertile looking field doted with small outbuildings that were bordered by chicken wire, an old barn, and a house tucked away in the corner of the property.
-Further down the road I see someone hand planting something.
-I stopped at the side of the road, unbuckled my harness, and walked to closer to the edge of the field, and as I breath in the surroundings and taste the air, the person planting in the filed waves their hand and slowly straightens their back and walks towards me.
-A few moments later I yell out asking for permission to take his picture while he plants his garden, and with a shrug of his shoulders and shaking of his head; I have permission.
+While walking down the road I came upon a freshly turned plot of land doted with outbuildings, with each building bordered by chicken wire fence.
+Within the bounds of the property sat a small barn, and a small house tucked away in the opposite corner of the property.
+Further down the road, I see someone crouched down planting something.
+I stop at the side of the road, unbuckle my harness, and walk closer to the edge of the field to breath in the surroundings and taste that fresh air.
+The small figure planting something is an elderly man with a blue, mesh baseball cap.
+After a short pause he waves his hand at me, then begins to straighten up and unkink his back.
+As he walks towards me, I yell out and ask for permission to take his picture and, with the wave of his hand and shrug of his shoulders, he gestures his permission.

-When he arrives and I ask what he he is planting, he asks what I am doing and where I am walking to.
-I tell him the story I have said many times before, which he is moot about.
-To my left is a lady cutting the grass, which he waves over while we talk about the black flies and weather.
-He introduces the lady as his daughter and tells her that I am walking far this summer and she picks up on his misgivings.
-She responds with “you would have done the same thing if you were able to when you were younger!”
+To my left is an older lady cutting the grass, which he begins to wave over as we talk about the black flies and dreary weather.
+He introduces the lady to me as his daughter, then tells her that I am walking really far this summer, to Anchorage, AK.
+She immediately picks up on his misgiving tone.
+She quickly responded, ” You would have done the same thing if you were able to do it when you were younger”!

-Later in the evening I was woken up in my tent by a huffing sound, which caused my body to stiffen up immediately.
-I scurried my hands around the floor of my tent trying to find my headlamp, which ended up being on my head.
-I grabbed my great grandfather’s old Royal Marine MP whistle and blew with all my might.
-The huffing stopped, and I clinched the bear spray bottle for protection.
-After a minute or so, I grabbed the zipper to my tent in the same careful manner as you would move an explosive device or small glass container in a laboratory.
-I peeked out of the small unzipped hole of the tent door and saw nothing.
-I then yelled out “Hey, hey, go away” in a prepubescent boy tone, unzipped the door further and swivelled my head around in circles trying to pickup any sign of a murderous black bear.
+Later in the evening, I was awoken up in my tent by the snorting and huffing sound of an animal, a black bear, which caused my body to stiffen up immediately.
+I scurried my hands along the floor of my tent trying to find my headlamp, which ended up being on my head, duh.
+I then grabbed my great grandfather’s old Royal Marine MP whistle and blew it with all my might.
+The huffing stopped.
+I hurriedly sought out my bear spray and clinched it for protection.
+Shortly after, I grabbed the zipper to my tent door in the same careful manner one probably moves an unexplored explosive device to safety; creating the smallest of opening.
+I peeked out of the small hole and saw nothing.
+In a prepubescent boy tone I then yelled out, “Hey, hey, go away”.
+After a short pause, I unzipped the door in search of this black bear.
+Nothing.

-After a few very long minutes I fell back to sleep and woke up in the morning ready to walk again.
+A few very long minutes later I fell back to sleep, survived the threat, and woke up the next morning to walk again.